veerwest/formassembly-api/README.md

 ### Introduction:

 [FormAssembly.com](http://formassembly.com) is a web-based form management solution that allows anyone to easily create online forms and collect data.
-FormAssembly is available in different flavors, cloud-hosted (SaaS) or on-premise, and all editions provides a secure REST API for interacting with user accounts and exporting data.
+FormAssembly is available in different flavors, cloud-hosted (SaaS) or on-premise, and all editions provide a secure REST API for interacting with user accounts and exporting data.

 Before you can start building an application using the FormAssembly API, check out [the FormAssembly Developer Hub](http://www3.formassembly.com/api/) for information on how to register, obtain a CLIENT_ID and get access to a sandbox.

- [OAuth2](http://oauth.net/2/) authenticated API.
-Using this API, you can write applications which will interact with the accounts of users who grant your application permission.

 ### Endpoint: